FSXAC/FSXAC.github.io/documents/CIVL250/module4.md

 **Review**

-- Megacities are vulnerable because they’re often near river deltas or coastlines.
 - Three primary sub-systems within the urban ecology:
   1. The built environment/infrastructure.
   2. Urban social systems/societies.
   3. The bio-physical environment/ecosystem services.
 - **Livability** is the quality of interaction between people and the urban environment.
-- After a specific strategy is established, a city generally then collects baseline data relevant to the strategy.
 - Significant challenges for city sustainability:
   - Disease epidemics
   - Criminal activities